nukeolay/nukeolay/README.md

 🤖 **Instasnitch - Telegram bot**
 <br>Bot made with Golang.
 Can be used to track for private Instagram accounts and inform you when they become public.
 Also, it can save and send you media from public Instagram posts, stories and reels.
 <br>*Can be found here:*<br>- <a href="https://t.me/instasnitchbot)">t.me/instasnitchbot</a>

-🌱 I’m currently learning more and more each day<br>
-📫 Reach me at: nukeolay@gmail.com